 The OPSWF initiative is a forum that brings together the world’s leading institutional investors, to promote the ecological transition of the economy.
 Because of their size and the volume of their investments, these stakeholders are key to driving the ecological transition.
 Together, these financial institutions commit to accelerate efforts in analysing and considering climate-related risks and opportunities in large-scale asset management and to support the objectives of the Paris Agreement.

 OPSWF is a coalition of sovereign wealth funds committed to integrating financial opportunities related to green growth and climate risks into the management of their assets.
 It was launched by six founding members at the One Planet Summit held in December 2017.
 Its founding members are the funds of the United Arab Emirates, Kuwait, New Zealand, Saudi Arabia and Qatar.
 The Coalition gradually extended to asset managers (the “One Planet Asset Managers – OPAM” initiative, in 2019) and to private equity and investment firms (the “One Planet Private Equity Funds - OPPEF” initiative, in 2020).
-There are currently 33 members (14 sovereign wealth funds, 14 asset managers, 5 private equity and investment firms) which together manage or hold more than 30 trillion dollars of assets.
+There are currently 46 members (18 sovereign wealth funds, 18 asset managers, 10 private equity and investment firms) which together manage or hold more than 37 trillion dollars of assets.
 The main deliverable of the OPSWF is its ESG framework, its application is the subject of annual reports, listing the actions likely by the members of the OPSWF.

 On 6 July 2018, the OPSWF founding members published the One Planet Sovereign Wealth Fund Framework.
 This document sets out the principles enabling sovereign wealth funds to consider climate change systematically in their decision making and how, together, they can support ambitious global programs to combat climate change.